sateffen/nodgine/docs/api/request api.md

 ## getHeader(headerName:string) -> String | undefined ##

 This function returns the value of the given headername.
-The headername is not case sensitive.
+The headername is not case-sensitive.

 ## getAuthentication() -> String | null ##